-How does water in your oil tank happen?
+How does water get in your oil tank?

 We tend to think of oil tanks as sealed units, but the reality is that water is a natural element of the atmosphere, and unfortunately, oil tanks are not fully resilient to water.

-There are two main sources for water contamination: condensation and rainwater.
+There are two main sources of water contamination: condensation and rainwater.